Chester Rural Cemetery

 Chester Rural Cemetery is a historic rural cemetery founded in March 1863 in Chester, Pennsylvania.
 Some of the first burials were Civil War soldiers, both Union and Confederate, who died at the government hospital located at the nearby building which became the Crozer Theological Seminary.

+Description

 The cemetery is landscaped and had a large lake that was drained in the 1950s.
 It covers 36 acres and contains approximately 31,000 graves.
 Two monuments in the cemetery have been documented by the Smithsonian Institution Research Information System: the statue "Sorrow" by Samuel Murray atop the Alfred O. Deshong memorial, and the Civil War Memorial, by Martin Milmore.